MustafaSungur/Movie_Reviews_Web_Site/README.md

+# Movie Reviews

+- You can view the web site https://movie-reviews-web.netlify.app/

+## Framework

+- React

+## API

+- it used fetch api

+* I took informations from New York Times Api

+## UI

+- Tailwind

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).